Everton’s player ratings in the Liverpool humbling were dismal, with Allan and six others abysmal.

 At least on the left flank, he tried to generate chances and finally had his chance to score late in the first half, which he took with aplomb.
 Throughout the game, he appeared to be Everton’s most threatening player.

-He didn’t have a successful touch of the ball until a crucial assist to Gray with the outside of his boot in the first half.
-Aside from that, he had a serious problem with the lack of service he received.

-His best effort in an Everton shirt won him a well-deserved.
+Until he bagged an, he hadn’t had an effective touch of the ball.
 “The summary has come to an end.”